universal-meaning-map/docs/readme.md

 On terminology:
 > `IPMM` uses a lot of unique terminology and a particular narrowed meaning in certain words, this is necessary in order to make explicit certain subtleties within the framework.
 For a new reader, it may be confusing to read.
 In the future, likely, the terminology can be simplified, but at the current stage, while developing the conceptual, framework is necessary to optimize for the semantic-clarity of those who work with it.

-> Many references of this documentation are pointing to [my personal instance](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cdzbeskxq%22]]]&) of it (Xavi's), where more up-to-date and extensive definitions can be found.
+> Many references of this documentation are pointing to [my personal instance](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cdzbeskxq%22]]]&) (Xavi's), where more up-to-date and extensive definitions can be found.

 ## Meaning is subjective